smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.64:**
+* Added possibility to select an input text helper as a sensor for the Sensor App Blueprint.
+It's now possible to trigger the automation based on a Text Helper value as well.

 **V1.63:**
 * Added stack option to notrifications.
 Defines if the notification will be stacked.
 "Off" will immediately replace the current notification.
 Compatible with Awtrix Light v0.66 and above.